China virus outbreak revives calls to stop wildlife trade

 The order issued by the Ministry of Agriculture and Rural Affairs, dated Jan.
 21, banned all shipments of wild animals out of Wuhan.
 It also called for stepped up inspections and for raising public awareness about the risks of eating them.

-Researchers have not yet announced a definitive source for this latest outbreak, which like many other viruses has genetic markers found in multiple species.
+While researchers have not yet announced a definitive source for this latest outbreak, it like many other viruses can infect multiple species.

-But one of the first measures taken by Wuhan authorities was to close down the Huanan Seafood Wholesale Market, where 41 of the first cases originated.
+One of the first measures taken by Wuhan authorities was to close down the Huanan Seafood Wholesale Market, where 41 of the first cases originated.

 “That’s the big black box right now,” said Jon Epstein, an epidemiologist with the Ecohealth Alliance.